 Flooring made from recycled rubber, fire reclaimed wood, and recycled plastic

-ECO-FRIENDLY FLOORING--Rapidly Renewable Natural Materials: Eco-Friendly flooring is any flooring that is sustainable, eco-friendly, contains recycled content, is recyclable, leaves a small carbon footprint or has low VOC’s (Volatile Organic Compound).
+ECO-FRIENDLY FLOORING--Rapidly Renewable Natural Materials: Eco-Friendly flooring is any flooring that is sustainable, eco-friendly, contains recycled content, is recyclable, leaves a small carbon footprint or has low VOCs (Volatile Organic Compounds).
 There are different degrees of green when referring to different types of flooring.
-Cork, bamboo, carpet, stone, hardwood, linoleum, ceramic tile are all examples of types of eco-friendly flooring.
+Cork, bamboo, carpet, stone, hardwood, linoleum & ceramic tile are all examples of types of eco-friendly flooring.

 WALL MATERIALS: Standard sheetrock doesn’t pose any health issues, but there are options that are more eco-friendly–like those made from recycled materials or plant fibers.
 Next, you have to consider joint compound and in the case of this product, you do need to consider toxic chemicals and health impacts.
 Finally – what goes on top?
 Choose from non-toxic paints and finishes, natural plasters, plant fiber wall-coverings.